robot5000-design/ms1-band-website/README.md

   _This has been achieved by the overall style, font, colours and images used on the site._

+For the site owner:

 - I want fans to be drawn in by the landing page.

   _This has been achieved by using the iconic photo from the Endtroducing Album cover and lighting it up gradually._
   ![landing-page](./documentation/images-for-readme/landing-page.jpg)

+For the site owner:

 - I want fans to know when and where I am playing live.

+For a fan:

+- I want to be able to see where the artist is touring next or if they might be playing local to me soon.

   _Achieved with the Tour page_
   ![tour-dates](./documentation/images-for-readme/tour-dates.jpg)

+For the site owner:

 - I want fans to be able to listen to samples of my music and be directed to spotify where I make money from their repeat listens.

+For a fan:

+- I want to be able to get links to new and old music and videos.

   _Achieved with the Music page having sample music videos and links to all albums on Spotify._